networkandcode/networkandcode.github.io/_posts/kubernetes/2021-11-29-kubernetes-prerequisites-for-kubeadm-cluster-in-aws.md

 Ok, so we need to set the hostname to match with the private dns, so that the region and compute.internal domain get appended to the hostname.
 ```
-$ for ip in $ips; do ssh -i ~/.ssh/kubeadmKeyPair.pem ubuntu@$ip "sudo hostnamectl set-hostname $(curl http://169.254.169.254/latest/meta-data/local-hostname --silent)"; done
+$ for ip in $ips; do ssh -i ~/.ssh/kubeadmKeyPair.pem ubuntu@$ip "curl http://169.254.169.254/latest/meta-data/local-hostname --silent | xargs sudo hostnamectl set-hostname"; done
 ```

 Let's verify.
 ```
-$ for ip in $ips; do ssh -i ~/.ssh/kubeadmKeyPair.pem ubuntu@$ip hostname; done                                                                        ip-172-31-13-141.us-east-2.compute.internal
+$ for ip in $ips; do ssh -i ~/.ssh/kubeadmKeyPair.pem ubuntu@$ip hostname; done
-ip-172-31-13-141.us-east-2.compute.internal
-ip-172-31-13-141.us-east-2.compute.internal
+ip-10-0-0-9.us-east-2.compute.internal
+ip-10-0-0-6.us-east-2.compute.internal
+ip-10-0-0-4.us-east-2.compute.internal
 ```

-So hostname is now as expected, note that you could also enable DNS hostname at the VPC level.
+So hostname is now as expected, note that you could also enable DNS hostnames at the VPC level.
 ```
 $ aws ec2 modify-vpc-attribute --vpc-id $KUBEADM_VPC_ID --enable-dns-hostname
 ```